aspectron/iris-app/README.md

 }
 ```

-## Creating SSL Certificates
+## SSL Certificates

 Just like with configuration files, SSL certificates can be installed (typically) in `certificates/` folder as either `.crt`, `.key` and `.ca` files or `.local.crt`, `.local.key` and `.local.ca` files.

-If the system finds files with `.local` suffix, it will load these files.
-Just like with configuration files, this allows installation of certificates local to the deployment environment without keeping these files in git repository.
+If the system finds files with `.local` suffix, it will load these files instead of files that do not contain the suffix.
+Just like with configuration files, this allows installation of certificates local in the deployment environment without keeping these files in git repository.

 TBD